juliagoolia28/manuscripts/semantic_processing/ERP/README.md

 ## ERP Analysis for the "Neural underpinnings of preschooler’s semantic processing: evidence from the N400 and theta frequency of the EEG"

+Statistics were run using the same study design run for the ERSP data.
+Extracted numbers for all analyses were run using the [extract_erp.m script](https://github.com/juliagoolia28/manuscripts/blob/master/semantic_processing/ERP/extract_ERP.m)

+To plot the waveforms, ERPlab was used:
 The group average file was created based on individual analyses done using the [erplab analysis script](https://github.com/juliagoolia28/manuscripts/blob/master/semantic_processing/ERP/erplab_analysis.m).
  - binlist.txt file is used for BINLISTER
  - great_grand_avg_erp.txt file is used to upload all files and creat grand average that is used below